Positive Youth Development

-The study was hosted by In-Volve an alcohol & drug treatment service for young people and was funded by the Alcohol Education Research Council (AERC).
-The programme set a precedent in using a health model approach to ‘at risk’ adolescents with coaching as a tool rather than the usual treatment based on the disease model.
-Miriam developed a programme of 8 sessions based on the main themes from positive psychology.
-The young participants, most of whom were binge-drinking teenagers and NEETs (not in education, employment or training), attended a weekly session and were followed up 6 and 12 weeks after completion of the programme.
+Applying Positive Psychology to Alcohol-Misusing Adolescents The Happiness Zones was the first ever positive psychology intervention in the UK aimed at substance-misusing adolescents.
+The pilot study of it demonstrated that positive psychology can be applied successfully to the most disaffected of young people, who are not only ‘at risk’ but living the reality of educational, social and health problems.
+The Happiness Zones was commissioned by Project 28 an alcohol & drug treatment service for young people in Bath and funded by the Alcohol Education Research Council (AERC).
+The programme set a precedent in using a health model approach to ‘at risk’ adolescents with coaching as a tool rather than therapy.
+The young participants, mostly NEETs (not in education, employment or training), attended weekly sessions and were followed up 6 and 12 weeks after completion of the programme.

 Key Findings